-To give a TACACS+ user access to the show commands, add the tacacs
+- To give a TACACS+ user access to the show commands, add that user to

 Do not add the tacacs group to the

-is dangerous and can potentially enable any user to log into the switch
+dangerous and can potentially enable any user to log into the switch as

 TACACS+ Per-command Authorization

-make this an enforced authorization, you must change the TACACS+ login
+make this an enforced authorization, the TACACS+ login must be changed

 to use a restricted shell, with a very limited executable search path.